 To learn more about Homo Promos, explore the various pages of this website.

 Peter Scott‐Presland is the founder/director of Homo Promos and has written much of its material.

-He has also been a journalist, historian, songwriter, and crossword compiler.
+He has also been a journalist, historian, and songwriter, and is a compiler of crosswords.

 Homo Promos Theatre Company has been awarded the 2021 Orfeo & Thalia 2021 Award from the International Rainbow Culture Network, the world-wide network of LGBT+ arts practitioners based in Stockholm.

 The award acknowledges the marathon series of online gay play readings which Homo Promos has been presenting since March 2020.

 Outstanding in this series, and timely, given the success of Russell T Davies's It's A Sin, was AntiBody by Louise Parker Kelley, presented by the Company in October 1983.